Nacho Varga: Season 2

 Though Nacho never appears in Breaking Bad, Saul mentions him when Walter White and Jesse Pinkman kidnap and hold Saul at gunpoint to coerce him into representing Badger, who has been arrested for selling drugs.
 Believing Walt and Jesse were sent by Lalo, he says in a panic, "It wasn't me, it was Ignacio!
-He's the one!" but is relieved when Walt and Jesse's confusion confirms they have no connection to Lalo.
+He's the one! ...
+Lalo didn't sent you?
+No Lalo?" but is relieved when Walt and Jesse's confusion confirms they have no connection to Nacho and Lalo.
 (Note: This scene, including Saul's fear of Lalo and Ignacio, is revisited in the sixth season Better Call Saul episode "Breaking Bad".)

 Reception

-The character of Nacho Varga and Michael Mando's performance have received critical acclaim.
-David Segal, in praising Mando's performance through the fifth season for The New York Times, said "[Nacho's] torment is all cinched down, everything roiling behind his eyes.
+The character of Nacho Varga and Michael Mando's portrayal garnered critical acclaim.
+Kenny Herzog of Vulture praised Nacho as the "most compelling criminal" of the series, describing how Mando "plays the character with a mix of humanity and hubris that's rare among TV henchmen."
+Praising Mando's fifth-season performance, David Segal of The New York Times wrote "[Nacho's] torment is all cinched down, everything roiling behind his eyes.
 [Mando] manages to convey Nacho's heartbreaking predicament without raising his voice, or asking for pity."
-Kenny Herzog of Vulture praised Nacho as "Better Call Saul's most compelling criminal," stating Mando "plays the character with a mix of humanity and hubris that's rare among TV henchmen."

 Mando's performance in the episode "Rock and Hard Place" was highly praised.
 Alan Sepinwall of Rolling Stone complimented the episode's straightforward narrative and said Mando's performance was "fantastic throughout — so tired, so defeated, and yet so insistent about ending things on something resembling his own terms if he can.
 It is a tour de force, particularly the phone call sequence and Nacho staring down the Salamancas for the last time."
 TVLine named Mando the performer of the week of April 30, 2022.
 They called it "a beautifully moving episode that saw Mando hit new dramatic heights ... we could see the emotions welling up in Mando's eyes as his character's tragic fate began to settle in. ...
 Nacho may not have lived long enough to share the screen with Breaking Bads Walt and Jesse — but with Mando's truly exceptional performance this week, he's more than earned the right to share the screen with anyone."

 Together with other regular cast members, Mando was nominated for his performance as Nacho at the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series for 2018 and 2020.